Dastardi/CS3500/reversi/README.md

 The game should be playable by someone with minimal technical experience, and provide a fun and challenging diversion for anyone who likes a little strategy!

 ### QUICK START
-- Give a short snippet of code (rather like an Examplar example) showing how a user might get started using this codebase
+The codebase currently contains only a model and a view and is therefore not accessible by the user.
+There is no code that acts as an access point for a user to interact with the model other than internal testing.

 ### KEY COMPONENTS
 **Model** is where the majority of the current code is held, and contains the implementation and documentation of the model.
 The model hold the logic for running a game of Reversi - making the board, players taking turns, and performing operations on the board such as flipping tiles.